-- 3.1 At a meeting of the Authority the Chairperson shall preside. - 3.2 If the Chairperson is absent from a meeting of the Authority, the Deputy Chairperson of the Authority shall preside. - 3.3 If the Chairperson and Deputy Chairperson-of the Authority are absent, the Members of the Authority present at that meeting shall choose a person from their number to preside as Chairperson for that meeting. - 3.4 Any powers or duty in relation to the conduct of a meeting assigned to the Chairperson by these Standing Orders may be exercised by any person presiding at a meeting in accordance with Standing Order 3.3 above.
+- 3.5 If the Chairperson and both Deputy Chairpersons of the Authority are absent, the Members of the Authority present at that meeting shall choose a person from their number to preside as Chairperson for that meeting. - 3.6 Any powers or duty in relation to the conduct of a meeting assigned to the Chairperson by these Standing Orders may be exercised by any person presiding at a meeting in accordance with Standing Order 3.3, 3.4 and 3.5 above.